Pleural Diseases

 • Shortness of breath

-Approximately 2,400 people are diagnosed with pleural mesothelioma every year.
-While the prognosis is often poor, some pleural mesothelioma patients can achieve long-term survival through treatment.
+Approximately 2,400 people are diagnosed with pleural mesothelioma each year.
+While the prognosis, or expected health outcome, is only around 12-21 months on average, some pleural mesothelioma patients can achieve long-term survival through treatment.

 Pleural Effusion